 Proprietary and fiduciary fund reporting focuses on net position and changes in net position.
-The proprietary funds of the Town consist of an internal service fund which is used to account for the self funding dental activities of the Town.
+The proprietary funds of the Town consist of an internal service fund which is used to account for the self funding dental and other health reimbursement arrangement (HRA account) activities of the Town.
 Fiduciary funds are used to report assets held in a trustee or agency capacity for others and therefore cannot be used to support the programs of the Town.
-The fiduciary funds of the Town consist of agency funds are used to report resources held by the Town in a purely custodial capacity.
+The fiduciary funds of the Town consist of agency funds.
+Agency funds are used to report resources held by the Town in a purely custodial capacity.
 Agency funds of the Town consist of the student activity accounts located at the Board of Education and rental and maintenance bond escrow funds collected and held until certain events or requirements have been met at which time the funds may be returned.

 - e.
 Internal service funds Internal service funds can be used for any activity that provides goods or services to other funds, departments, or agencies of the primary government and its component units, or to other governments, on a cost-reimbursement basis when the reporting government is the predominant participant in the activity.
-The Town uses an internal service fund to account for its self funding dental activities. - f.
+The Town uses an internal service fund to account for its self funding dental and other health reimbursement arrangement (HRA account) activities. - f.
 Agency funds Agency funds represent resources held in a purely custodial capacity for individuals, private organizations, or other governments.

 The balance sheet is used to report information about the current financial resources (assets, deferred outflows of resources, liabilities, deferred inflows of resources and fund balances) of each major governmental fund and for all non-major governmental funds in the aggregate.
 The fund balance amounts within the governmental funds are segregated between nonspendable, restricted, committed, assigned and unassigned amounts.
-These balances are shown on the face of the balance sheet in the aggregate but are broken out into the required detail in note 1P on pages 29 and 30.
+These balances are shown on the face of the balance sheet in the aggregate but are broken out into the required detail in note 1P on pages 30 and 31.
 An accompanying schedule is also required to be completed to reconcile the total governmental fund balance to the total net position balance of the governmental activities of the Town as shown on the government-wide statement of net position.